The cremation process explained

 How to arrange a cremation with Simplicity

-When organising a cremation, there are a number of arrangements you will need to make.
-This includes arranging for the care of your loved one between the death and the day of the cremation and the completion of paperwork for the cremation to go ahead.
+When organising a cremation, there are a number of arrangements you need to make.
+This includes arranging for the care of your loved one between the death and the cremation.
+Plus the completion of paperwork for the cremation to proceed.

-We realise that not everyone wants a costly and traditional cremation, a procession beforehand with a hearse and limousines and a service performed by a minister, and that’s why we give you a simpler funeral choice.
+We realise that not everyone wants a costly traditional cremation; procession beforehand with a hearse / limousines and a service performed by a minister.

 • Cremation fees